The future of GTM AI is here

 On-page SEO factors are elements within your website’s content that influence your SEO score.
 These include:

-• Title tags: Concise, descriptive, and keyword-rich titles help search engines understand your page’s content and purpose.
+• Title tags: Concise, descriptive, and keyword-rich titles that help search engines understand your page’s content and purpose.

 • Meta descriptions: Well-crafted meta descriptions can entice users to click through to your site from search results.